Regulatory Impact Assessments Bill

 Overview

-This bill mandates the publication of Regulatory Impact Assessments (RIAs) for all new primary and secondary legislation introduced by the UK government.
-Failure to comply results in a mandatory statement to Parliament.
+This bill mandates the publication of Regulatory Impact Assessments (RIAs) for all new government legislation (primary and secondary).
+Failure to comply results in mandatory statements to Parliament until an RIA is provided.

 Description